Property Bridging Finance | HNW Bridging Finance Brokers

 At the end of the loan term, the bridging finance is repaid in full, along with any interest and outstanding charges and the legal charge is removed from your property.

-Repayment of property bridging finance is usually funded through the sale of your property or by taking out a remortgage to repay the short term bridge.
+Repayment of a property bridging loan is usually funded through the sale of your property or by taking out a remortgage to repay the short term bridge.
 Your plan for repaying the loan is known as your exit strategy.

 Loan to value (LTV) and equity are key to securing this type of finance, with lenders focusing on these two points to assess new loans.